-- 1. Insert the Micro SIM card into the slot until you hear a click. - 2.
-Connect the power adapter and push in the POWER ON/OFF button to turn on the router.
-The power source shall be near the device and shall be easily accessible.
+2. Insert the Micro SIM card into the slot until you hear a click.

+- 3. Connect the power adapter to turn on the router.
+The power source shall be near the device and shall be easily accessible. - 4.
+Connect your computer to the router.